-When I reviewed a batch of Editions Musica Ferrum publications a couple of years back, I was immensely impressed with the music of Simon Hester, concluding that his Megabytes:
+When I reviewed Simon Hester’s Megabytes from Editions Musica Ferrum a couple of years back, I was immensely impressed with his music, concluding that it was,

 Hester has a new collection available, again published by Musica Ferrum.